waynegraham/registry.clir.org/_projects/2017-manuscripts-of-the-muslim-world.md

 ---
 layout: project
-title: "Manuscripts of the Muslim World"
+title: Manuscripts of the Muslim World
 ---